ivorinfo/iw/index.md

 I work at the intersections of design, health, and human experience with a deep-seated drive to transform our relationship with mortality.

-I’m committed to helping us awaken to our mortality, to not only face but integrate this inevitable process.

 I want to help to us - both individually and collectively - embrace our mortality with understanding, dignity, and grace.

 I do that through designing, writing, talking and being with people.